LaveryXu/cse15l-lab-reports/Lab Report 3 - Researching Commands.md

       ```
    - *Note: both uses of `-empty` outputs nothing to the terminal because there's no empty file/directory in technical/*
-4. `find <directory-to-search-in>... -size <a-positive-int><a-size suffix># searches for files of, less than, or greater than a size or within a size range`
+4. `find <directory-to-search-in>... -size <sizes-range-indicator># searches for files of, less than, or greater than a size or within a size range`
    - 2 examples:
       ```